 A representative democracy is the model used throughout much of the world (see blue areas on adjacent map).

-Homeowner Rights.
-The rights/powers reserved to homeowners in good standing are described in the governing documents and generally include the right to:
+Membership Rights.
+The rights/powers reserved to association members are described in the governing documents and generally include the right to:

 - Access their property (ingress-egress),